KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 }
 ```

-As you can see, everything about registered fields is deduces automatically and we're not duplicating anything now!
+As you can see, everything about registered fields is deduced automatically and we're not duplicating anything now!
 It's neat, isn't it?

-You can also notice that macro is called `EMERGENCE_MAPPING_REGISTER_REGULAR`, instead of just
+You can also notice that macro is named `EMERGENCE_MAPPING_REGISTER_REGULAR` instead of just
 `EMERGENCE_MAPPING_REGISTER`.
 It is called like that because we have two "irregular" field archetypes: inplace
 strings and plain blocks of memory.
 Right now we can not safely deduce whether given field is inplace string or
 plain block, therefore we're registering them though separate macros: `EMERGENCE_MAPPING_REGISTER_BLOCK` and